techidaily/site-games-able/source/_posts/discover-next-generation-handheld-power-pdw4.md

 But does it have what you need to enjoy PC gaming in any scenario?

- The[GPD Win 4 is currently $1099](https://affiliate.geekbuying.com/gkbaffiliate.php?id=150&url=944873) , but you can get an exclusive $400 discount through MakeUseOf.
+ The [GPD Win 4 is currently $1099](https://affiliate.geekbuying.com/gkbaffiliate.php?id=150&url=944873) , but you can get an exclusive $400 discount through MakeUseOf.
 Simply add this discount code when you checkout:**NNN056GAME**

 ![GPD Win 4 with keyboard open](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/08/muo-review-gpd-win-4-kb.jpg)